 Inflation dipped in August, but remains stubbornly high

-Inflation slowed for a second month in August, although prices remain near a four-decade high as costs for food and rent continue to climb.
+Inflation in August slowed for a second straight month, although prices remain near a four-decade high as costs for items such as food and rent continue to climb.

-The Consumer Price Index increased 8.3% in the past 12 months, as rising prices for food, shelter and medical care offset tumbling gasoline prices.
-The increase is lower than July's 8.5% jump but higher than economists had expected, showing prices remain uncomfortably high.
+The Consumer Price Index increased 8.3% in the past 12 months, as rising prices for groceries, shelter and medical care offset tumbling gasoline prices.
+The last inflation data amounts to a slight dip from July's 8.5% jump, but was higher than economists had expected, showing prices remain uncomfortably high.

-Core CPI, which discounts volatile food and fuel prices, rose 6.3% — up from a 5.9% rate in July.
+Core CPI, which excludes volatile food and fuel prices, rose 6.3%, up from 5.9% in July.

 "Price levels continue to increase, they aren't slowing down month-over month (e.g. accelerating, not decelerating) and this inflation problem isn't going away quietly," Chris Zaccarelli, chief investment officer at the Independent Advisor Alliance, said in a note.